Data Protection Notice

 Declined Cases Agreement

-If you provide us with information in relation to a third party (e.g. a named driver on your policy) you should obtain the consent of that person.
+If you provide us with information in relation to a third party (e.g. a named driver on your policy) you should provide this notice to that person.
 If the person is under the age of 18, you should obtain the consent of the holder of parental responsibility.

 We process personal data in connection with the Declined Cases Agreement as it is necessary to do so to identify an alternative contract of insurance for you.
 Where it is necessary to share your personal data with other insurers to identify possible providers of cover, we rely on the legitimate interests of those participating in the Declined Cases Agreement in doing so.
 In these cases, participating insurers will only process your data for the purposes of performing the Declined Cases Agreement.

-Where a declined case involves any suspected fraud or other offence, the basis of processing of this information is Section 55 of the Data Protection Act as it applies to the processing of personal data for prospective legal proceedings or establishing, exercising or defending legal rights (such as the prevention of fraud against insurance companies).
+Where a declined case involves any suspected fraud or other offence, the basis of processing of this information is compliance with a legal obligation contained in Section 55 of the Data Protection Act as it applies to the processing of personal data for prospective legal proceedings or establishing, exercising or defending legal rights (such as the prevention of fraud against insurance companies).

 Other Queries/complaints